Treating Basal Joint Arthritis

 If arthritis is diagnosed early, it often responds to treatment without surgery.
 Your doctor may put a splint on your thumb for

 If nonsurgical treatment doesn’t relieve the pain and stiffness, or if arthritis has destroyed the joint, your doctor may recommend surgery.
 The diseased joint is removed.
 Then the joint is rebuilt, usually with a piece of tendon (graft) taken from your arm or wrist.
-Your arm, or sometimes your entire body, is anesthetized (numbed) so you don’t feel anything during surgery.
-You can probably go home the day of surgery.
+Your arm is anesthetized (numbed) so you don’t feel anything during surgery.
+You can usually go home the day of surgery.

 First your hand will be wrapped in a dressing.
 Then you’ll have a cast or a splint on your thumb for